Privacy Statement / AVG

 Purpose and legal basis of data processing

-Online seminars are conducted by Sika Deutschland GmbH, the purpose of the processing is the organization, implementation, evaluation and, if applicable, the possibility of billing of online seminars.
+Online seminars are conducted by Sika Nederland B.V., the purpose of the processing is the organization, implementation, evaluation and, if applicable, the possibility of billing of online seminars.
 The online seminars serve for promotional purposes, customer loyalty or as a pre-contractual measure and is therefore carried out in accordance with data protection law based on Art.6 (1)(b) GDPR.

 Furthermore, we inform training participants about future events, online seminars and the presented products of the brands "Sika" and "Sarnafil" or "Schönox" by means of a newsletter.
 This is permissible according to § 7 (1) 3 UWG in conjunction with.
 Art.
 6 (1)(f) GDPR.
 You may object to this processing vis-à-vis the controller at any time.